neverorfrog/robotics-toolbox-airo/README.md

-# robotics 1
+# robotics
-Some useful scripts for the Robotics 1 course taught by Alessandro De Luca @ Sapienza
+Some useful scripts for the Robotics 1 and 2 courss taught by Alessandro De Luca @ Sapienza